warpdotdev/Warp/README.md

 ![image](https://user-images.githubusercontent.com/4110292/124995036-bbd1f900-e014-11eb-804e-e1f0be9557d6.png)

-[Warp](https://www.warp.dev) is a blazingly fast, Rust-based terminal that makes you and your team more productive at running, debugging, and deploying code and infrastructure.
+This is an issues-only repo for [Warp](https://www.warp.dev), a blazingly fast, Rust-based terminal that makes you and your team more productive at running, debugging, and deploying code and infrastructure.
 We are currently in a closed beta, you can join the waitlist at [warp.dev](https://www.warp.dev).

 ## Issues/Feature Requests